heutelbeck/sapl-demos/sapl-demo-permissionevaluator/README.md

-The submodule sapl-demo-permissionevaluator makes extensive use of the [PermissionEvaluator Interface](https://docs.spring.io/spring-security/site/docs/5.0.2.BUILD-SNAPSHOT/reference/htmlsingle/#el-permission-evaluator) from [Spring Security](https://projects.spring.io/spring-security/).
+The module sapl-demo-permissionevaluator makes extensive use of the [PermissionEvaluator Interface](https://docs.spring.io/spring-security/site/docs/5.0.2.BUILD-SNAPSHOT/reference/htmlsingle/#el-permission-evaluator) from [Spring Security](https://projects.spring.io/spring-security/).
 The most important features are given below.
 Please note that we are using Lombok logging for all Demo Projects.

 ## sapl-spring-boot-starter